nephio-project/docs/content/en/docs/network-architecture/o-ran-integration.md

 {{% alert title="Note" color="primary" %}}

+In R3 Nephio use cases and component architectures have been defined for O-Cloud Cluster Lifecycle Management.

+{{% /alert %}}

-In R3 Nephio use cases and component architectures have been defined for O-Cloud Cluster Lifecycle Management As stated, the role of the FOCOM function is to provide federated orchestration and management across multiple O-Clouds using the O2ims interface between the O-Clouds as shown in the figure below:
+As stated, the role of the FOCOM function is to provide federated orchestration and management across multiple O-Clouds using the O2ims interface between the O-Clouds as shown in the figure below:

 ![focom-ims.png](/static/images/network-architecture/o-ran/focom-ims.png)

 Due to the standardized O2ims O-RAN interface, the functions that implement the FOCOM service can interact with O-Clouds IMSs that utilize the capabilities provided by Nephio or O-Clouds that use other non-Nephio capabilities and vice-versa.

-{{% /alert %}}

 ### O-Cloud Cluster Lifecycle Management